Writing Great Dialogue (Part 4):

 …dropped me back at square one.

 …..The helpful TV news-lady droned on.
-“Mrs. Stanley Patterson, 72, had been one of several suspects in her husband’s disappearance and presumed death three months ago.
+“Mrs. Henry Patterson, 72, had been one of several suspects in her husband’s disappearance and presumed death three months ago.
 She is survived by her two sons and a step-daughter….”

 I offer the same advice for a newspaper story.
-Instead of concocting a lengthy article (as fun as that may be to create!), give the reader the gist and have a character take over at the first opportunity:
+Instead of concocting a lengthy article (as fun as that may be to create), give the reader the gist and have a character take over at the first opportunity:

 Also note that newspaper articles (TV and radio too) don’t rely on detailed or ‘chatty’ information.
 So if you’re going to use mass-media, study those formats.
 Don’t try to sneak in clever or intimate clues, because initial reports are typically vague, incomplete and often incorrect.
 They don’t rely on ‘unsubstantiated reports’ or speculation by friends and neighbors.
 Just the facts, ma’am.
 So maintain the integrity of whatever medium you’re using.
 Otherwise, you’ll lose credibility.